 If the limit for ON state and the limit for OFF state are configured to the same value, the limit value will be treated as an upper limit value without hysteresis.

 Limit value states can:

-- ... directly be used as source for a digital output - ... be used as logic input for a monitoring function - ... be recorded as event or alarm in the appropriate lists on each changing
+- ... be used as logic input for a monitoring function - ... be recorded as event or alarm in the appropriate lists on each state transition